-I am a proactive and self-motivated performer with excellent problem solving capability, wide ranging technical knowledge, and experience of leading complex projects.
+I am a proactive and self-motivated performer with excellent problem solving capability, wide ranging technical knowledge, and experience of leading complex projects from initial concept through to delivery.
 I have a detailed understanding of Hardware, Software, Systems, and Test disciplines, and actively research new and emerging technologies.
 I have experience of leadership, recruitment, development of staff, and proposal writing.

 I successfully completed a three year Lockheed Martin Engineering Leadership Development Programme including study at Johns Hopkins University, USA leading to an Engineering and Management Masters Degree in 2009.
 I achieved Chartered Engineer (CEng) status with the UK Engineering Council in 2015, and became AWS Solutions Architect Certified in 2018.